Stair step cracks on walls are a common sign of foundation problems caused by settlement and soil issues.

 When your foundation is dug out, the removed soil is backfilled into the empty space once the foundation is poured.
 Backfill behaves differently than "virgin" soil because it no longer has the tightly packed, watertight properties that undisturbed soil develops over decades and decades.
 When excess moisture enters backfilled soil, it expands and exerts pressure on your foundation walls.
 This is known as hydrostatic pressure, and it can cause serious damage to your foundation walls.

 Foundation walls that are subject to pressure from expansive soils will bow inwards and develop cracks.
 If too much pressure builds up over time, the foundation walls could eventually fail.
 We can repair this problem with our wall anchor system, which will stabilize the wall by tying it to stronger soils and preventing inward movement.

 If your foundation soils are causing cracks in your foundation, bowing or buckling walls, sticking windows and doors, or any other foundation issues, call the local experts at The Basement Guys® Cleveland today.
 We can solve all types of foundation repair problems caused by foundation soils.

 Call us today at 1-844-277-9773 or contact us online to get your free foundation repair estimate!
-We offer all our services in Cuyahoga Falls, Cleveland, Akron, Youngstown, Lorain, Elyria, Lakewood, Euclid, Mentor, Strongsville and throughout the surrounding areas.
+We offer all our services in Cleveland, Akron, Youngstown, North Ridgeville, Medina, Euclid, Brunswick, Lakewood, Cuyahoga Falls, Lorain and throughout the surrounding areas.